Loay Interior Road: Route description

 The route starts in Loay, as a junction from Tagbilaran East Road.
 It traverses to Loboc, Bilar and Batuan.
-The road reaches Carmen and makes junctions of Carmen−Sagbayan−Bacani Road (N853) and Dat-an−Carmen−Sierra Bullones−Pilar−Alicia Road (N854), respectively.
+The road reaches Carmen and makes junctions of Carmen−Sagbayan−Bacani Road (N853), Dat-an−Carmen−Sierra Bullones–Pilar–Alicia Road (N854), and Buenavista–Carmen–Danao–Getafe Road (N855) respectively.
 The highway traverses to Dagohoy and San Miguel.
 After reaching Trinidad, the road ends at a Three-way intersection of Tagbilaran North Road and Tagbilaran East Road.